-- Pre-bake pie crust until light brown, remove from oven and lower oven temperature to 350°F.
+- Remove crust from oven and lower oven temperature to 350°F.

-- If using, sprinkle bottom of crust with parmesan cheese.
+- If desired, sprinkle bottom of crust with parmesan cheese.

 - Lightly pat the tomato slices dry with a paper towel and layer them over the parmesan cheese in the crust.